tbrouns/paser/README.md

 # PASER

-MATLAB toolbox for processing and analyzing extracellular recordings.
-Intended for local field potential (LFP) and spike data processing, analysis and visualization.
+MATLAB toolbox for processing and analyzing extracellular recordings, including local field potential (LFP) and spiking data.

 Currently, PASER can only be used with data saved by Open Ephys GUI [Ref.
 4], specifically `.continuous` files.
 See https://github.com/open-ephys/plugin-GUI or http://www.open-ephys.org/ for more information.